 Cona Elder Law combines extensive legal knowledge in the field of Trusts and Estates with passionate advocacy for our clients and their family members.
-In practice for over 20 years, our attorneys are leading estate planning attorneys on Long Island.
-We are guided by our mission of delivering the highest quality of estate planning legal advice, straightforward guidance and result-driven outcomes.
+Our leading estate planning attorneys on Long Island are guided by our mission of delivering the highest quality of estate planning legal advice, straightforward guidance and result-driven outcomes.
 Our thorough and comprehensive Estate Planning services are designed to make you and your family comfortable.

 Based in Melville, Long Island, Cona Elder Law is an award-winning Trusts and Estates Law firm.
-Our Founder and Managing Partner, Jennifer Cona, is nationally recognized and our estate planning attorneys are the recipients of numerous awards and honors.
-Together our attorneys have over 125 years of combined experience in Trusts and Estates, including Estate Planning, Asset Protection, Wills and Trusts, Probate, Estate Administration, Special Needs Planning and Estate Litigation.
+Our Founder and Managing Partner, Jennifer Cona, is nationally recognized and our attorneys are the recipients of many awards and honors.

 • Protect Beneficiaries: By preparing a Will, you determine who shall inherit from you and when.
 For example, you may wish to leave assets to certain heirs in trust until a given age or even for their lifetime.
 This is certainly the case for minor beneficiaries and typically the case in blended families.
 This is also very important for children with special needs.